Click on photo to enlarge

 - Hands-on training in set design and construction

 Theater classes often include guest lectures and field trips to major theatrical productions.
 For example, the Theater Department has arranged for visits from Chinese scholars and Japanese puppeteers.
-Each semester, theater students are able to attend a college-sponsored field trip to a production of the Repertory Theatre of St. Louis.
+Each semester, theater students are able to attend a college-sponsored field trip to a production of the Repertory Theatre of St. Louis and Truman State University.

 Two $500 scholarships are awarded to outstanding MACC theater students each semester.
 Selection of Theater Award recipients is on a competitive basis upon the recommendation of the MACC Theater instructor.
 To be eligible for the award, students must complete an application, audition, and/or provide a resume/portfolio.
 In addition, recipients are required to take a leadership role (either acting or technical) in the theater production during the semester in which the award is given.